 - 1. The Clerk's Office shall deem the Northern District of Alabama CM/ECF site to be subject to a technical failure on a given day if the site is unable to accept filings continuously or intermittently over the course of any period of time greater than one hour after 10:00 a.m. that day.
-Scheduled maintenance outages of the system will be posted on the web site prior to the outage. - 2.
-Technical problems encountered by the filer, such as phone lines, the filer's Internet Service Provider (ISP), or hardware or software problems, will not constitute a technical failure under these procedures nor excuse an untimely filing.
-A filer who cannot file a document electronically because of his own technical problems may bring a disc to the Clerk's Office for filing. - 3.
-A filing party whose pleading is made untimely as the result of a technical failure of the court's CM/ECF site may seek relief by filing an appropriate motion.
+Scheduled maintenance outages of the System will be posted on the web site prior to the outage. - 2.
+Technical problems encountered by the filer, such as phone line problems, problems with the filer's Internet Service Provider (ISP), or hardware or software problems, will not constitute a technical failure under these procedures nor excuse an untimely filing.
+A filer who cannot file a document electronically because of a problem may bring a disc to the Clerk's Office for filing. - 3.
+A filing party whose filing is made untimely as the result of a technical failure of the court's CM/ECF site may seek relief from the Court by filing an appropriate motion.